sighupio/workshop-advanced-kubernetes/README.md

 ## Workshop info

-The first community edition of this workshop has been develivered at [Codemotion Milan 2018](https://milan2018.codemotionworld.com/workshop/kubernetes-application-design-and-delivery/).

 In this repo you will find all the code used during the workshop.
 If you are interested in this workshop or want an on-site training, you can [email us](mailto:training@sighup.io) for more information.

 ### Setup & Environment